Assassination Rogue Best Covenants, Soulbinds, and Conduits — Shadowlands 9.1

 Kyrian Assassination Rogue Soulbinds

-The Kyrian Covenant has two very solid Soulbind choices, Pelagos and Kleia.
-Kleia's entire strength is linked to one of the final Soulbinds you can unlock with her, Pointed Courage.
+All three Kyrian Soulbinds are close to each other in performance.
+Most of Kleia's entire strength is linked to one of the final Soulbinds you can unlock with her, Pointed Courage.
 Until you do, Pelagos is the only worthwhile choice for Kyrian Aspirants.
-The third Soulbind Forgelite Prime Mikanikos has a similarly powerful final ability, Hammer of Genesis.
+The third Soulbind Forgelite Prime Mikanikos has a similarly powerful ability, Hammer of Genesis.
 This could potentially become very strong in Mythic+, but the short duration of the buff limits this Soulbind's power to situations that have somewhat frequent spawns of additional enemies or require chain-pulling in Mythic+ to maintain the buff.

 Venthyr Assassination Rogue Deep Dive